 Look up the best paying jobs in information technology and you’ll get a variety of answers.

-You can cherry-pick data to make lists of good paying IT jobs, and clickbait headlines will show you whopping salaries for specialty security architects with numbers skewed by geography or the big dollars offered at high-profile tech companies.
+You can cherry-pick data to make lists of good paying IT jobs, and clickbait headlines will show you whopping salaries for speciality security architects with numbers skewed by geography or the big dollars offered at high-profile tech companies.

 I take a more nuanced approach to show you how to make good career decisions that will lead you to a well-paying job that also suits your work style.
 Plus, I tap into how to build technology skills to make even more money.